Fitzroy River turtle: Conservation status

-Their habitat comprises a total area of less than 10,000 km2, including the Fitzroy, Mackenzie and Dawson rivers.
+Their habitat comprises a total area of less than 10,000 km2, including the Fitzroyz, Mackenzie and Dawson rivers.
 Its limited distribution and status as sole survivor of a once more widespread genus give it a high priority for conservation.
 The species has been listed as vulnerable on the IUCN checklist since 1994.
 The Fitzroy River turtle is commonly known as the "bum breathing turtle".
 This nickname is derived from their unusual ability to absorb oxygen whilst submerged through highly vascularized bursae located in the cloaca.
 Rheodytes leukops is a bimodally respiring turtle that extracts oxygen from the water chiefly via two enlarged cloacal bursae that are lined with multi-branching papillae (Priest and Franklin, 2002).
 Therefore, reductions in aquatic oxygen levels, particularly by agriculture and dams, reduces survivorship among juvenile classes.
 Three major impacts on the species have been identified; the reduction in invertebrate prey; conversion of fluvial to lacustrine habitat; and the increase of sedimentation impacting the cloacal breathing mode (Tucker et al. 2001) Hence it is listed as vulnerable under both the Environment Protection and Biodiversity Conservation Act (EPBC Act 1999) and the Queensland Nature Conservation Act, 1992.
 The IUCN currently flags this species as in need of review.